 In this article:

 Indigestion or dyspepsia refers to the body’s inability to digest food, generally due to gastrointestinal problems.
-It is a fairly common issue that generally resolves with diet modifications and other self-care measures.
+It is a fairly common issue that is generally resolved with diet modifications, home remedies and other self-care measures.

 Home Remedies to Manage Indigestion

 When suffering from indigestion, try to maintain a well-balanced diet.

 The following easy remedies may also help take care of mild indigestion and provide symptomatic relief from dyspepsia.

 Probiotics contain beneficial bacteria that help maintain a healthy gut by replenishing the intestinal microflora.